spider-themes/eazydocs/readme.txt

 - **No Limitation:**
 There is no limit on creating docs.
 You can create Unlimited Knowledge base for your products.

+- **Ordering and Nesting Docs by Drag-n-Drop:**
+Nesting and re-ordering have never before been so easy.
+You can easily drag-n-drop your docs to order them.
+Also, you can nest docs by Drag-n-Drop to create, re-organize a hierarchical structure.

 - **Look Beautiful by Default:**
 EazyDocs offers a modern design that will style your docs and make it look professional without any design skills.
 Need to customize it?
 No problem, you'll find several customizable options to reflect your brand.